Taking the Lord's name in vain

 Protestors will often march carrying placards: “Not in my name.”
-They are incensed that their government would act in ways completely at odds with their own ethos.
+They are incensed that their government would act in ways completely at odds with their own outlook.

 At Mount Sinai, the Father is similarly concerned.